srmcgann/Coordinates/README.md

   crosshairMap:  '',    // Optional URL to a custom crosshair graphic.
                         // If provided, the custom crosshair should be png
                         // if it involves transparency.
+  useKeys:       true,  // enabled by default, you may use the FPS camera only,
+                        // without keys/mouse, by setting useKeys: false.
+This
+                        // might be useful for environments where the default
+                        // center-pointing camera isn't appropriate.
 }
 await Coordinates.LoadFPSControls(renderer, FPSOptions)